 One doctor helping out during this experience was Dr. Shari Platt, chief of pediatric emergency medicine at New York-Presbyterian Hospital.
 Doctor Platt helped oversee a session between an NYP physician in Puerto Rico and a pediatric subspecialist back in New York.
 The Puerto Rico-stationed doctor was treating a diabetic two-year-old boy who had gone without insulin, as refrigeration was lost in most parts of the country.

 The ability for the New York-based specialist to see the boy over network was invaluable; physical sight allowed the specialist to observe breathing function and general activity in the boy and gave NYP the confidence in recommending a treatment plan.
 This connection was only one of many being established by a plethora of New York City doctors ready to do their part through telemedicine.
+This example of telehealth in crisis management is a great one to share with your colleagues.

 Telemedicine in Florida

 The power of telehealth didn’t stop with Hurricanes Harvey or Maria.
 In 2017, Hurricane Irma wreaked havoc across Florida and isolated many residents there.
 Pediatrician Patricia Solo-Josephson took the opportunity to man a telemedicine station in Jacksonville, providing advice and remote care to children whose parents couldn’t drive to a hospital.
+This is where telehealth in crisis management came into play.

 Solo-Josephson helped alleviate many fears of parents who were strongly considering driving through level four winds and nonexistent visibility, often to make trips that would not have been needed.
 Many infants with coughs were observed by Josephson but almost all showed no signs of respiratory damage or fatigue.
 Though frightened, parents were reassured of their child’s health and were able to stay indoors, avoiding the Hurricane.